 This is our final post in our series on safe driving tips for restoration contractors.

 Defensive driving – if you’re involved in an accident.

 Even the best defensive driving tips will not prevent all accidents.
 If you happen to be involved in an accident, follow a few simple rules.

-In any type of accident, do the following, but do them as safely as possible, depending on your situation.
+In any accident, do the following, but do them as safely as possible, depending on your situation.